Vixel2006/axon/CONTRIBUTING.md

-# 🤝 contributing to fajr
+# 🤝 contributing to Axon

-welcome, fellow hacker! fajr is not just another deep learning framework; it's a statement. if you resonate with our philosophy of uncompromising hackability, raw performance, and elegant simplicity, then your contributions are invaluable.
+welcome, fellow hacker! axon is not just another deep learning framework; it's a statement. if you resonate with our philosophy of uncompromising hackability, raw performance, and elegant simplicity, then your contributions are invaluable.

 we demand code that is **optimized as fuck**, **smaller and compressed**, and **easy to read as fuck**. if your code doesn't meet these standards, it doesn't belong here.